vaibhav5140/Assignment-ORU/README.md

   - car (String): Car of the user
   - quote (String): Quote of the user
   - phone_price (String): Phone price of the user

-### Response

-- Status: 200 OK
-- Description:This endpoint retrieves all users from the database.

 ## Get Users by Income and Car